 Ask your children what was the saddest thing that happened.

 Ask if they would do things differently if they were Princess Emma or Princess Francis.

-Ask them which princess personality (speech bubble choice) they liked best.
+Ask them which princess personality (speech balloon choice) they liked best.

 Ask them which prince personality they liked best.

 Ask them why they think their favourite personalities react the way they do.

 Do you know anyone as active as Francis? / as sensitive as Emma?

 Do you think the King is a good father?

 Do you ever feel people aren't listening to you like they didn't listen to Emma and Francis?